Note: This article was originally written in May, 2021 and updated on January 13, 2022.

 Inquire about red birch from Aacer Flooring, a local family-owned business in Peshtigo, Wisconsin.

-Even if hardwood floor trends and preferences change, we hope that you choose natural wood floors for your home.
+Even if hardwood floor trends and preferences change, we hope that you choose natural wood floors for your home in 2022.
 You can change the style, color and mood with refinishing and restoration services.
 Make it your own and make it beautiful, because it’s your home.

 As we like to say, “the home is where the art is.”